-Adjustment Disorder is when stressful times in life from expected or unexpected events cause an individual to be confused and lost (disoriented) and prevents him from going on with normal, everyday life.
-Some of the instances that may cause an individual stress include losing a job and not knowing how to pay the mortgage on the house, having been cheated on by a spouse or being the victim of a sexual assault.
+Adjustment disorder (AjD) is an emotional and behavioral disorder that’s diagnosed when stressful times in life from expected or unexpected events cause an individual to be confused and lost (disoriented).
+Adjustment disorder indicates a maladaptive response to stress that prevents an individual from going on with normal, everyday life.
+Some of the instances that may cause an individual stress include losing a job and not knowing how to pay the mortgage on the house, having been cheated on by a spouse, or being the victim of a sexual assault.
+Prior to 1980, the American Psychiatric Association called adjustment disorder a “transient situational disturbance”.

 There may be multiple stressors, including: